joshbegley/nyt-latest/README.md

 **Critics Fault ‘Aggressive’ N.Y.P.D.
 Response to Pro-Palestinian Rally**\
-`Officers were filmed punching two demonstrators at the protest in Bay Ridge, Brooklyn.
+`Officers were filmed punching three demonstrators at the protest in Bay Ridge, Brooklyn.
 The police said protesters were blocking the streets.`\
 https://nytimes.com/2024/05/19/nyregion/brooklyn-protest-palestinian-police.html

 **‘Nobody Cares’ About Laura Benanti, but They Let Her Entertain Them**\